ctools/ctools/doc/source/user_manual/iact_analysis/copy.rst

 Copy data
 ---------
-After mounting the file system to a folder of your choosing (``/path/to/mountpoint/`` in this case), the copying of the data can be initiated.
+After mounting the file system to a folder of your choice (``/path/to/mountpoint/`` in this case), the copying of the data can be initiated.
 To monitor the progress on the screen, the hidden parameter ``debug=yes`` can be used.
 To increase the chattiness of the output, the hidden parameter ``chatter`` can e.g. be set to 3.